TPE’s Home Studio setup

 About The Podcast Editor

-The Podcast Editor was started by George Mocharko, formerly a tech reporter and communication consultant, when he began getting calls out of the blue from people asking for his help with editing their audio.
-George has been making podcasts since 2009, back in the early days of audio on demand when RSS feeds were new, and when the audio quality and production values weren’t at the levels we hear today.
+George has been making podcasts since 2009, back in the early days of audio on demand when RSS feeds were new, people listened to them on their iPods, and when the audio quality and production values weren’t of the same quality we hear today.

 As an independent producer and audio editor George is a member of AIR Media.
 He is available to edit audio for clients remotely from his home studio and charges clients based upon AIR's Rate Guide.
-You can find his production credits on Podchaser.
+You can find George’s production credits on Podchaser.

-Let George Do It:
+Let George Do It!

 Mixer.png